 The Trump-led GOP seems to want to give social conservatives laws that restrict abortion and to uphold their religious liberty.
 Meanwhile, for the LGBT crowd, a Trump GOP will work to see that homosexuality will no longer be viewed or treated as an abnormality.
 Whether this arrangement can be sustained over the long run remains to be seen.

 Charlie Kirk, founder of Turning Point USA, has taken a leading role in encouraging young people to take a more laissez-faire view toward homosexuality.
-He has frequently tweeted and often “liked” other tweets that normalize the gay agenda.
+He’s frequently tweeted and often “liked” other tweets that normalize the gay agenda.

 Others, like pro-abortion Fox News feminist Tomi Lahren, have also expressed support for LGBT “rights” on libertarian grounds.
 Donald Trump Jr. — the president’s heir apparent — has previously said he’s “totally for” gay “marriage.”

 Dave Reilly, a devout traditional Catholic who lives and works in Indiana, confronted Kirk at one of his rallies in 2019.“How does anal sex help us win the culture war? … Why are you promoting it?” he bravely asked in front of hundreds of other attendees.

 Kirk was caught flat-footed.
 “Like, I don’t care what two consenting adults do ... and your hyper-focus on it is kinda ... weird.”

 Apparently, Kirk has never read the part of the Bible that says men lying with other men is an abomination and that sin makes nations miserable.